Everything You Need to Know

 Locations along the way: Te Anau, Eglinton Valley, Mirror Lakes, Holyford Valley lookout, Falls Creek, Monkey Creek, Homer Tunnel

-The ultimate way to experience Milford Sound from Queenstown
+The Ultimate Milford Sound Experience – Overnight Adventure from Queenstown

 Lots of photo stops in the national park on the way to Milford Sound